ldeo-glaciology/sglake-detectability/README.md

 The files are:

-1. **ratios.py**: Constructs volume change, lake length, and phase lag estimates for a given range of ice thickness, oscillation period, and basal friction coefficient.
+1. **ratios.py**: Constructs volume change, lake length, and phase lag estimates for a given range of ice thickness, oscillation period, and basal sliding coefficient.

-2. **map.py**: Computes maps of the volume change, lake length, and phase lag estimates given maps of the ice thickness and basal friction coefficient.
+2. **ratio_maps.py**: Computes maps of the volume change, lake length, and phase lag estimates given maps of the ice thickness and basal sliding coefficient.
 To do so, the oscillation period, amplitude, and lake length must be chosen.

 These files are run by: `python3 filename.py`.